awsdocs/aws-cost-management-user-guide/doc_source/manage-account-payment.md

 **To edit your account name, root user password, or root user email address**

-You can change the name, root user password, and root user email address associated with your AWS account\.

-1. Sign in to the AWS Management Console and open the Billing and Cost Management console at [https://console\.aws\.amazon\.com/billing/home\#/](https://console.aws.amazon.com/billing/home)\.
+1. Sign in to the AWS Management Console and open the Billing and Cost Management console at [https://console\.aws\.amazon\.com/billing/](https://console.aws.amazon.com/billing/)\.

 1. On the navigation bar, choose your account name, and then choose [https://console.aws.amazon.com/billing/home#/account](https://console.aws.amazon.com/billing/home#/account)\.